jank324/8mm-film-scanner/README.md

 systemctl enable 8mmfilmscanner
 ```

-then to send email notifications on finished scans

-create mail account of your choice

-create file `notification_config.yaml` in project root directory

-Fill in the following with the details of your mail account and the mail address you want e-mails to be sent to
+In order to send email notifications on finished scans, create a mail account of your choice or use your personal account.
+Create a file `notification_config.yaml` in the project root directory and fill in the following with the details of your mail account and the mail address you want e-mails to be sent to.

 ```yaml
 user: scanners@mail.com           # Address of the scanner's account